Jalrez District

-Jalrez (Pashto/) is a district in the west of Maidan Shar, Maidan Wardak Province, Afghanistan.
+Jalrez (Pashto/جلریز) also known as "Death Valley," due to systemic persecution of the Hazaras traveling through the area, is a district in the west of Maidan Shar, Maidan Wardak Province, Afghanistan.
 The main town lies at Jalrez, which is 62.9 km southwest of the centre of Kabul via the main Kabul-Behsud Highway.
-The district is a major producer of potatoes.
+The valley has been one of the main active sites of the Taliban insurgents during the Afghanistan's Republic era.

 History

 Jalrez lay along the Silk Road between Kabul and Bamyan.
 The name is believed to derive from the Dari words "jal", meaning 'light reflection' and "rez" meaning 'to pour', possibly related to the confluence of two rivers in the area.
 Prior to 1964, Jalrez District belonged to the Maidan alaqadari (subdistrict) of Kabul province.

 Due to its strategical importance geographical, Jalrez has a long history of conflict, which has capitulated since the Saur Revolution of 1978.
 Jalrez was one of the first districts to be captured by the mujahedin in 1979 during the war against the Soviet-backed Afghan communist regime.
 The mujahedin crossed the Unai Pass in the spring, taking Sarchashma and burning the school there, before moving on to take Takana and Jalrez in the district.
 Their control ended at the end of the year when a Soviet strike killed 60 to 70 of the mujahedin.
 An allegiance of jihadi tanzim groups such as Mawlawi Muhammad Nabi Muhammadi's Harakat-e Enqelab-e Islami and Gulbuddin Hekmatyar's Hezb-e Islami united in the spring to recapture the district.
 During the Afghan Civil War of 1992–96, the jihadi tanzims concentrated most of their efforts in the Kabul area, and there were only a few skirmishes against Wahdat and Ettehad forces in Jalrez district.
 The Taliban has reemerged since 2003 and the area is subject to ongoing conflict.
 The Taliban attacked the town of Kot-e Ashro in 2006, which was the former seat of the district.

 According to the National Statistics and Information Authority (NSIA)’s annual survey book, the district had approximately 57,870 people in 2018-19.

 In July 2019, a 203rd "Thunder" Corps airstrike killed 15 Taliban militants in Nirk District, including Qari Syed Agha, a commander of the Haqqani terrorist network who was based in Zaiwalat in Jalrez District.
-On 21 May 2021 Jalrez district was captured by Taliban after five-days long siege.
+On 21 May 2021 Jalrez district was captured by Taliban after a five-day-long siege.